Karachi: Etymology

-Before independence, the city was widely known as Karanchi in Urdu, though the English spelling Karachi became more popular over time.

 Modern Karachi was reputedly founded in 1729 as the settlement of Kolachi-jo-Goth during the rule of Kalhora dynasty.
 The new settlement is said to have been named in honour of Mai Kolachi, whose son is said to have slain a man-eating crocodile in the village after his elder brothers had already been killed by it.
 The name Karachee, a shortened and corrupted version of the original name Kolachi-jo-Goth, was used for the first time in a Dutch report from 1742 about a shipwreck near the settlement.

 History

 Early history

 The region around Karachi has been the site of human habitation for millennia.
 Upper Paleolithic and Mesolithic sites have been excavated in the Mulri Hills along Karachi's northern outskirts.
 These earliest inhabitants are believed to have been hunter-gatherers, with ancient flint tools discovered at several sites.

 The expansive Karachi region is believed to have been known to the ancient Greeks, and may have been the site of Barbarikon, an ancient seaport which was located at the nearby mouth of the Indus River.
 Karachi may also have been referred to as Ramya in ancient Greek texts.

-The ancient site of Krokola, a natural harbor west of the Indus where Alexander the Great sailed his fleet for Achaemenid Assyria, may have been located near the mouth of Karachi's Malir River, though some believe it was located near Gizri.
-No other natural harbor exists near the mouth of the Indus that could accommodate a large fleet.
+The ancient site of Krokola, a natural harbour west of the Indus where Alexander the Great sailed his fleet for Achaemenid Assyria, may have been located near the mouth of Karachi's Malir River, though some believe it was located near Gizri.
+No other natural harbour exists near the mouth of the Indus that could accommodate a large fleet.
 Nearchus, who commanded Alexander's naval fleet, also mentioned a hilly island by the name of Morontobara and an adjacent flat island named Bibakta, which colonial historians identified as Karachi's Manora Point and Kiamari (or Clifton), respectively, based on Greek descriptions.
 Both areas were island until well into the colonial era, when silting in led to them being connected to the mainland.

 In 711 CE, Muhammad bin Qasim conquered the Sindh and Indus Valley and the port of Debal, from where he launched his forces further into the Indus Valley in 712.
 Some have identified the port with Karachi, though some argue the location was somewhere between Karachi and the nearby city of Thatta.

 Under Mirza Ghazi Beg, the Mughal administrator of Sindh, the development of coastal Sindh and the Indus River Delta was encouraged.
 Under his rule, fortifications in the region acted as a bulwark against Portuguese incursions into Sindh.
 In 1553–54, Ottoman admiral Seydi Ali Reis, mentioned a small port along the Sindh coast by the name of Kaurashi which may have been Karachi.
 The Chaukhandi tombs in Karachi's modern suburbs were built around this time between the 15th and 18th centuries.